 The landscape around St Austell, once an ancient medieval market town, is dominated by the white mountainous peaks known as the Cornish Alps.
 They, like the town, grew out of the China Clay industry which still thrives to this day and it is that industrial footprint on the landscape which also allowed the development of a tourist attraction like no other.

 Although the centre of St Austell has some old buildings, plenty of shops and good local cafes there is little to entertain the visitor for long.
 Although on the recommendation of Roy Reed you should definitely pay the Holy Trinity church a visit.
 There is however plenty to do within easy stepping distance, you just need to know where to look.
-That’s where we come in, here are our top picks for the best things to do in and around St Austell.
+So here are my top picks for the best things to do in and around St Austell.
 Whether you are visiting on business, on a short break or as a family there is plenty to entertain.

 The Eden Project

 Just a couple of miles away is the internationally recognised wonder that is the Eden Project.
-Built in a reclaimed China Clay Quarry this award winning attraction is a must-see if you are visiting Cornwall, let alone visiting St Austell.
+Built in a reclaimed China Clay Quarry this award winning attraction is a must-see if you are visiting Cornwall.
 Tropical rainforest, waterfalls, sculptures and live concerts all nestled within the beautiful glass biomes.
-There are plenty of interactive activities to keep kids entertained and even an ice rink during the winter and England’s longest zip-wire.
+There are plenty of interactive activities to keep kids entertained.
+There’s even an ice rink during the winter and England’s longest zip-wire.
 Unmissable!

 The St Austell Brewery

 Founded in 1851 by the Cornishman Walter Hicks this brewery supplies the whole of Cornwall and beyond.
 It still remains 100% independent and is now one of Cornwall’s largest employers.
 The brand new visitors centre reveals some of the secrets behind 160 years of brewing and taking a tour behind the scenes lets you have a taste of what’s on offer.
 Proper job!